5 financial moves if you lose your job

 Here’s a more detailed look at how to take charge and make the best of a bad situation.

-1. Apply for unemployment benefits.
+1. Apply for unemployment benefits

 “The first thing one should do when one loses a job is to file for unemployment,” said David R. Silversmith, a CPA, CFP® professional, and senior tax manager at PKF O'Connor Davies in New York, New York.
 “This is easy and can be done online.
 It will provide you with some income while you look for another job.”

 The time it will take to start receiving benefits varies by state.
-Apply as soon as you’re eligible, because systems can get overwhelmed when unemployment is high, and you may face delays in receiving benefits.
+Apply as soon as you’re eligible, because systems can get overwhelmed when unemployment is climbing, and you may face delays in receiving benefits.

 Use your state’s online tools to calculate your estimated benefits.
 Weekly benefits are capped at a sum that may be much lower than your former paycheck.
 In California, for example, the weekly maximum is $450, or about $1,800 per month.